arranf/arranf.github.io/docs/cv/README.md

 <block title="Spark Development Network" subtitle="Developer, Remote" years="2018-Current">

-I build and design features to specification for clients, incorporating them into the core OSS product when appropiate, or building them as a custom solution when not.
+I build and design features to specification for clients, incorporating them into the core OSS product when appropriate, or building them as a custom solution when not.
 Solutions are built to work at scale (millions of records) while maintaining high performance and reliability on both on-premise or cloud infrastructure.

 I also act as the lead developer for a strategic partner which requires me to field informal client requests, analyse the requirements, provide an effort estimate, produce a specification, and communicate the requirements with other developers to plan the feature as part of the ongoing product release cycle.

-During my time I have introduced developer best practises including code reviews and tools for enforcing code style and static analysis.
+During my time I have introduced developer best practices including code reviews and tools for enforcing code style and static analysis.
 <skills :list="['C#', 'ASP.NET', 'SQL', 'SQL Server', 'jQuery', 'IIS', 'Azure', 'Windows Server',  'Requirements Analysis', 'OSS Community Management', 'Release Planning', 'Retainer Management']" />

 </block>